Dickinsonia: Modern classification

 While Dickinsonia's relationships to other organisms are still highly contentious, most biologists consider an animal with stem-bilaterian affinity to be the most likely interpretation.
 In 2018 it was found that many Russian specimens contained cholesterol, which is only produced by animals, supporting an animal affinity.
 These results have been questioned by other authors, however, who consider the association between the cholesterol and Dickinsonia fossils to not be definitive.
 The predictable growth patterns, clear left and right sides, and a posterior-anterior axis all suggest that Dickinsonia was a bilaterian.
 However, most modern bilaterians have a mouth and anus connected by a gut, none of which has been found in Dickinsonia.
 This almost certainly rules out Dickinsonia to be a crown-bilaterian, but could mean it was a stem-bilaterian.

 Species

-Since 1947, a total of nine species have been described, three of which are currently considered valid:
+Since 1947, a total of 12 species have been described, four of which are currently considered valid and two more are confirmed as distinct but require valid publication.
+The other six have been considered to be invalid: